Updated: Sep 8

-Indeed, when John de Courcy arrived in Lecale and captured Downpatrick his army of three hundred killed many of the town's inhabitants.
-In fact there was so much blood spilt that the waters of Strangford Lough around the town were red from it.
-The ground was even said to ooze when trodden on.
+Indeed, when John de Courcy arrived in Lecale and captured Downpatrick, his army of three hundred killed many of the town's inhabitants.
+In fact, there was so much blood spilt that the waters of Strangford Lough which washed up around the town were red from it.
+The ground was even said to ooze blood when trodden on.

 Three years later, in 1180, de Courcy had Inch Abbey enlarged with a brand new building.
 This building was in a brand new style brought by de Courcy from France.
 It was the first building of gothic architecture to be built in Ireland!
 It was dedicated to Saint Mary.
 De Courcy's thinking was along religious lines.
 As a God-fearing warrior his thoughts were that Saint Mary was there as an intercessor to plea for his place in Heaven.